-- Supply: Services don’t supply verifiable credentials because there are no organizations with their own SSI digital wallets.
+- Supply: Services don’t supply verifiable credentials because there are no organizations with their own SSI digital wallet.

 - Demand: Organizations don’t have their own SSI digital wallets because there are no services that supply verifiable credentials.

-The BC Government can’t directly influence the demand side or provide tools like digital wallets for organizations.
+The BC Government can’t directly influence the demand side or provide tools, such as digital wallets, for organizations.
 That’s for commercial providers to support.
 However, as a major supplier of credentials (registrations, licenses, permits, etc.) to organizations, BC can enhance its government services to drive the supply side—and indirectly, demand.
 OrgBook gives government services a place to issue public verifiable credentials and from which to receive proofs of verifiable claims—without requiring organizations to have their own agents and wallets.